tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/aggregations.md

 ```

 ### Having - aggregations with a column
-[Example](https://kafka-tutorials.confluent.io/finding-distinct-events/ksql.html) shows how to use Having with Count(column) and Group By compound key:
+[Example](https://kafka-tutorials.confluent.io/finding-distinct-events/ksql.html) shows how to use Having with Count(column) and GroupBy compound key:
 ```C#
 public class Click
 {